 Alongside GameCo, Konami, are also constructing their own offering in the market place and their Frogger game can be found in the MGM Grand in Las Vegas.
 Gambit also have skill based titles live at Planet Hollywood.

-It remains to be seen whether Las Vegas, or any other land-based gambling hub, will adopt GameCo’s vision but there’s little doubt that online casinos will keen to start stocking these titles once the games transition to the online platform – surely it’s a match made in heaven.
+It remains to be seen whether Las Vegas, or any other land-based betting hub like New Jersey will adopt GameCo’s vision but there’s little doubt that online casinos will keen to start stocking these titles once the games transition to the online platform – surely it’s a match made in heaven.

 Garon Cockrell is the Founder and Editor of Pop Culture Beast and host of The Pop Culture Beast Show.
 He founded the site over seven years ago to have a place on the internet to write about the things he loved.
 Since then, Garon has become a best-selling author (Demonic and Other Tales), an award winning screenwriter (Best Screenplay 2013 Motor City Nightmares Film Festival), and a cast member on the top rated podcast, Never Not Funny.